michaelyatco/choredoor/ChoreDoor3.md

     color: #ffffff;
     ```

 9. [ ] At this point, the doors have shifted to the left of the directions.
-It looks pretty stylish but observe what happens if you make your browser smaller.
-The directions move on top of the doors!
-In the **style.css** folder, add the `door-row` selector and assign the following:
+It looks pretty stylish but observe what happens if you make your browser window smaller - the directions move on top of the doors!
+In the **style.css** file, add the `door-row` selector and assign the following:

     ```
       margin-top: 305px;